ADORSYS-GIS/e2e-banking-app/power-pay-translator/README.md

 ### Translation Service API
-The Translation Service API is a custom API that is used to receive messages from the Twilio SMS Gateway, parse and validate the messages, and forward them to the PowerPay Service.
+The Translation Service API is a custom API that is used to receive messages from the SMS Gateway, parse and validate the messages, and forward them to the PowerPay Service.
 The Translation Service API is implemented as a Rust-based microservice.

 PowerPay Service API